rguirs/physiotherapyPatientScheduling/README.md

 A simple program to address a problem from a doctoral student of physiotherapy who needs to schedule sessions (considering several constraints) for a research

-Work still in progress.
-Currently I'm (in order of priority):

-- Improving the mathematical definition
-- Trying to implement some prototype of the mathematical model
-- Implement portuguese-english dialog messages
-- Review the quality of the code
+The greedy algorithm works and can handle English and Portugues as input/output.
+But, I would like to implement a mathematical model later.

-Some characteristics of the problem are "hardcoded".
+Also, some characteristics of the problem are "hardcoded".

 It is expected that soon some of them are going to be set as parameters

 If you are researching a similar problem, feel free to send me a e-mail so we can share different formulations and methods